GNOME/gnome-commander/README.md

 ### Translations ###

-This program is hosted on the GNOME git server.
-Therefore, it would be great if you could help translating using [damned lies](https://l10n.gnome.org/).
+It would be great if you could help translating using [damned lies](https://l10n.gnome.org/).

 ### Cool hacks ###

-Send an email with the patch to the [developers mailing list](https://lists.nongnu.org/mailman/listinfo/gcmd-devel).
-Please create the patch either
-* with the diff-command: ``diff -Naur $OLD_FILE $NEW_FILE > patch.txt``
-* or with git-diff: ``git diff $COMMIT_ID1 $COMMIT_ID2 > patch.txt``
+Have a look in the [Gnome Wiki](https://wiki.gnome.org/GitLab#GitLab_workflow_for_code_contribution) how to contribute with new lines of code.

-Also, write a good explanation of what the patch does.
+Don't forget to write a good explanation of what your patch does.

-### Plugins ###

-If you have created a new plugin let us know about it on the [developer mailing list](https://lists.nongnu.org/mailman/listinfo/gcmd-devel).

 ### Problem reporting ###

-Bugs should be reported on [GNOME GitLab](https://gitlab.gnome.org/GNOME/gnome-commander/issues).
+Bugs should be reported on [Gnome GitLab](https://gitlab.gnome.org/GNOME/gnome-commander/issues).
 You will need to create an account for yourself.

 In the bug report please include: